nickbrandt/GitLab/doc/administration/geo/replication/database_source.md

 # Geo database replication (source)

 NOTE: **Note:**
-This is the documentation for installations from source.
+This documentation applies to GitLab source installations.
+In GitLab 11.5, this documentation was deprecated and will be removed in a future release.
+Please consider [migrating to GitLab Omnibus install](https://docs.gitlab.com/omnibus/update/convert_to_omnibus.html).
 For installations using the Omnibus GitLab packages, follow the [**database replication for Omnibus GitLab**][database] guide.